 To attract and retain talent in regional areas, employers usually need a combined approach:

-- Make roles easier to say yes to (roster, travel, housing, onboarding)
+- Make roles easier to say yes to (roster, travel, housing, onboarding).
+Remove the practical barriers that make a candidate hesitate, so a good prospect can commit with confidence.

 Need help building a workforce plan to match regional demand?
 Workforce planning